 Hollow-dependent fauna: The reserve contains a number of large mature trees which are likely to support hollows suitable for a wide variety of fauna species.
 Trees with Diameter-at-Breast-Height (DBH) >70 cm are considered potential nesting trees in dry forest and have been mapped for the reserve and are indicated in Figure 4.
 Trees of this size have the potential to support hollows.
 In addition, the SBLC have installed a number of nest boxes within areas of DVC across the southern part of the reserve.
-Rosella's have been observed utilising these boxes however insufficient resources are available to maintain them.
+Rosella's have been observed utilising these boxes.
+However, SBLC have noted that there are insufficient resources available to maintain them.

-Plate 10: Southern brown bandicoot observed during the field survey.
+Plate 11: Southern brown bandicoot observed during the field survey.

-Plate 11: Blue-tongue lizard observed within the Flora Park near the skate park.
+Plate 12: Blue-tongue lizard observed within the Flora Park near the skate park.